 The principal amount of the loan

 The amount you actually borrowed without the interest rate and other charges yet.

 Rate of interest of the loan

 The interest rate is the portion of the loan charged on top of the principal or current balance.

 Service or processing fee (if any)

-The processing fee, also called as administration fee, may either be deducted from the principal loan during disbursement or may be charged to be settled during loan repayments.
+The processing fee, also called an administration fee, may either be deducted from the principal loan during disbursement or be charged to be settled during loan repayments.
 Responsible lenders discuss the processing fee before you sign the loan contract.

 Moneylenders are responsible for clarifying your amortization.
-You must clearly understand how much you have to pay in full, how much you have to settle each repayment dates, when you are supposed to pay, how you are going to pay and the cut off time.
-This way you will be well informed and you will know when will they lender start charging the late payment fees.
+You must clearly understand how much you have to pay in full, how much you have to settle on each repayment date when you are supposed to pay, how you will pay, and the cut-off time.
+This way, you will be well informed and know when the lender will start charging the late payment fees.

 Any penalty charge for late amortization payment